drshahizan/HPDP/portfolio/Hafiq02/readme.md

-# John Doe - Professional Portfolio 🚀
+# WanAmirul Hafiq Bin Wan Huzaini - Professional Portfolio 🚀

 ## Introduction 🌟

-I am a highly motivated and dedicated professional with a strong background in [Your Field/Industry].
+I am a highly motivated and dedicated professional with a strong background in computer science.
 I am passionate about [mention your beliefs and values], and I thrive in dynamic and challenging environments.
 This portfolio provides a glimpse into my qualifications, skills, and experiences.

 ## Table of Contents 📜